All Episodes

 Okay, where are you?

-Sacramento, California, listening to you on 650 KST AM.
+Listening to you on 6.50 KST a.m.

 That's the way to do it.

-My name is Brian.
+Name is Brian.

-Anyway, I was always wondering, If Sasquatch or Bigfoot could not be a descendant of Neanderthal, and I'll listen to his thoughts on that off the air.
+Anyway, I was always wondering if Sasquatch or Bigfoot could not be a descendant of Neanderthal.

 Neanderthals are much shorter than the reported listings of Bigfoot.

-A lot of Russians believe that there may be surviving Neanderthals in East Asia and the Far East and different places like that.
+Neanderthal, a lot of Russians believe that there may be surviving Neanderthals in East Asia and the Far East and different places like that.

-also evidence, height, everything points to these creatures that are called Bigfoot in
+So behaviorally, fossil evidence, height, everything points to these creatures that are called Bigfoot in the Pacific Northwest not being Neanderthal.

-Pacific Northwest not being Neanderthal.
-But Neanderthals, you know the one caller was
+But Neanderthals, you know, the one caller was talking about the strength of monkeys?

 Yes.

-Neanderthals were so strong that they could pick up a linebacker and throw them through the goal post.
+Neanderthals were so strong that they could pick up a linebacker and throw them through the goalpost.

 So the strength of some of these quote-unquote prehistoric men and women were quite a lot.

-You're on the air with Lauren Coleman, hello.
+You're on the air with Lauren Coleman.

 Yes, it's Ken from Thunder Bay, Ontario.